fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 You can read in more detail about their projects [here](https://summerofcode.withgoogle.com/archive/2021/organizations/6542461173760000).

-Big thank you to all students, mentors, and administrators, for their great work, and of course, to the Google Summer of Code program for making it possible for students to participate.
+A big thank you to all students, mentors, and administrators, for their great work, and of course, to the Google Summer of Code program for making it possible for students to participate.